florianL21/esp-idf-scd4x/README.md

-# Sensirion Embedded I2C SCD4x Driver
+# Sensirion Embedded I2C SCD4x Driver ported to esp-idf component (WIP)

 This is a generic embedded driver for the [Sensirion SCD4x Carbon Dioxide Sensor](https://www.sensirion.com/scd4x/).
 It enables developers to communicate with the SCD4x sensor on different hardware platforms by only adapting the I2C communication related source files.